 My hope is that newly diagnosed patients, or anybody struggling to manage life with ME, would not struggle as much as some of us have to find the support and resources available to them.

 The ME/CFS Community Group on Facebook

-There is now a lovely Facebook group that content creators and readers can join.
+The main base of our growing community is our group on Facebook.
 The group is public, so even those who are not members or not yet open about their condition on social media can still access everything that is shared.